autonity/docs.autonity.org/concepts/architecture/index.md

 To learn more about the finalization logic see the protocol only `finalize()` functions in the [Governance and Protocol Only Reference](/reference/api/aut/op-prot/).

 #### Staking
-The Autonity Protocol Contract manages liquid staking,  maintaining the ledger of _newton_ stake token in the system and triggering the deployment of validator-specific _liquid newton_ contracts.
+The Autonity Protocol Contract manages liquid staking,  maintaining the ledger of _Newton_ stake token in the system and triggering the deployment of validator-specific _Liquid Newton_ contracts.
 The contract implements logic to:

-- Maintain the ledger of _newton_ stake token in the system, implementing the ERC20 token contract interface.
+- Maintain the ledger of _Newton_ stake token in the system, implementing the ERC20 token contract interface.
-- Facilitate liquid staking by triggering the deployment of validator-specific _liquid newton_ ERC20 contracts as validators are registered on the system.
+- Facilitate liquid staking by triggering the deployment of validator-specific _Liquid Newton_ ERC20 contracts as validators are registered on the system.
-- Provide stakeholders standard ERC20 token operations for accessing the _newton_ stake token ledger and metadata.
+- Provide stakeholders standard ERC20 token operations for accessing the _Newton_ stake token ledger and metadata.
-- Provide stakeholders operations to bond and unbond stake from validators, managing _newton_ staking transitions and _liquid newton_ emission and redemption.
+- Provide stakeholders operations to bond and unbond stake from validators, managing _Newton_ staking transitions and _Liquid Newton_ emission and redemption.
 - Provide an [autobond](/glossary/#autobond) operation to automatically bond [Newton inflation emissions](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation).
 - Manage staking transitions, tracking bond and unbond requests until staking transitions are applied at the end of the epoch.
 - Trigger application of stake slashing penalties, calling the Autonity Accountability Contracts to apply slashing penalties at epoch end for [consensus accountability faults](/concepts/architecture/#autonity-accountability-contract), [consensus omission faults](/concepts/architecture/#autonity-omission-accountability-contract), and [oracle accountability faults](/concepts/architecture/#autonity-oracle-contract).